victorfeijo/rails-starter/README.md

 If the previous command return the correct ruby version can move to the next step.

-Check if PostgreSQL is running properly, using macOSX and brew:
+Check if PostgreSQL is running properly.
+Using macOSX with brew services:

 ```
 brew services list
 ```

-If postgresql is not with **started** status you can simply run:
+If postgresql is not with the **started** status you can simply run:

 ```
 brew services start postgresql